-Please watch for Bils courses in fall 2019-spring 2020 featuring analysis and discussion of race.
+Please watch for BILS courses in Fall 2021–Spring 2022 featuring analysis and discussion of race.

 The faculty of British/Irish Literary Studies (BILS) have expertise and interest in several periods, regions, and approaches to literary study.
 We are scholar-teachers of Medieval, Renaissance/Early Modern, 18th- and 19th-Century, Modern, and Postmodern literature and culture.
 Within these periods we focus on English, Irish, and British canons; comparative literature, both Continental/European and Transoceanic; and colonial and post-colonial writings, including Caribbean, Afro-British, and South Asian.
 Bridging these periods and regions are our shared investments in identity, especially gender, ethnicity, race, sexuality, and class; in language and form; and in cultural and literary theory.
 In our teaching and research, for example, many of us

 … employ feminist, queer, and critical race studies.

 … explore genre, such as the novel, drama, poetry, and epic.